JAMB Deducts 100 Marks From Candidates Involved In Examination Malpractice – See Details Here - Nigeria Today

 Recently it was brought to our notice that JAMB sent some text messages to some candidates that have participated in the ongoing examination notifying them that due to their involvement in examination malpractices as captured by the CCTV Cameras, that 100 marks will be deducted from their 2017 UTME Score.
 This report is yet to …

-The post JAMB Deducts 100 Marks From Candidates Involved In Examination Malpractice – See Details Here appeared first on Nigerian Scholars.
+The post JAMB Deducts 100 Marks From Candidates Involved In Examination Malpractice – See Details Here appeared first on Students Nigeria.

 Do you something awesome to share with the world?
 Click here to share